phalcon/cphalcon/README.md

 ### Windows

-For use phalcon on windows you only should to download a DLL library (http://phalconphp.com/download).
+For use Phalcon on windows you only should to download a DLL library (http://phalconphp.com/download).
 Edit your php.ini file and then add:

 ```bash
 extension=php_phalcon.dll